wikimedia/operations-puppet/modules/pontoon/README.md

 # Note: make sure to have pipx >= 1.1.0 or --editable emits a warning
 ```

-Check Cloud VPS connectivity with `pontoonctl list-hosts` and follow the
+Check Cloud VPS connectivity with `pontoonctl list-hosts --scope project` and
-instructions to set up credentials.
+follow the instructions to set up credentials.

 > **Note:** Working and configured Cloud VPS access is assumed from this point on.
 In other words, `ssh` towards `wikimedia.cloud` hosts must work.
 See also